tduchars/fancy-ios-scroller/README.md

 ![Alt text](assets/HomeScreenshot.png?raw=true "Screnshot of Homescreen of application.
 Video below shows animation.")

-The simplest way to see my portfolio app in action is to click the link for a short 30 second, demonstration video ...
+The simplest way to see my portfolio app in action is to click the link below.

 [Link to 20 second video demonstration](https://youtu.be/F9M3a3Xp9T0)

 If you want to use my portfolio app live you will need to clone and run locally with an ios simulator or scan a device through the expo QR code.
 (Currently optimised for ios but functions well on both operating systems.)